Torre d'en Galmés

 Area: 66.240 m²

 Torre d'en Galmés was by far the largest village of the Balearic Islands, measuring over 6.6 hectares, whereas the largest village in Majorca is only 1.7 hectares.
-It is situated on a hilltop that dominates most of the southern part of the island Menorca, built around three talaiots.
+It is situated on a hilltop that dominates most of the southern part of the island Minorca, built around three talaiots.
 In prehistoric times it would have been possible to observe a large number of villages from this position which leads to think that Torre d'en Galmés exercised a position of authority.
 On clear days, even the mountains of neighbouring Majorca can be seen.

 Most of the structures seem to be located south, on the lower part of the hill.
-The most notable ruins are hypostyles, circular houses, and a complex Proto-talaiotic hypogaeum that was reused as a rain water collection system.
+The most notable ruins are hypostyles, circular houses, and a complex proto-Talaiotic hypogaeum that was reused as a rain water collection system.
 However, the northern part also possesses several structures, such as city gates and wall fragments, hypogaea and some houses.

 The taula